Unity-Technologies/MeshSyncDCCPlugins/Documentation~/en/Installation.md

 ## Modo

-1. Due to Modo's licensing, [manual building](BuildDCCPlugins.md) is required at the moment.
+1. Follow the instructions in [Building Plugins](https://github.com/Unity-Technologies/MeshSyncDCCPlugins/blob/dev/Plugins~/Docs/en/BuildDCCPlugins.md) to build MeshSync plugin for Modo.
+Due to Modo's licensing, manual building is required at the moment.
 1. Start Modo.
 3. Go to System -> Add Plug-in, and select *MeshSyncClientModo.fx* for the applicable Modo version.
 4. Go to Modo's tabs UI, click on *+*, and choose Application -> Custom View -> UnityMeshSync.